enspyrco/crowdleague/.contributing/code-of-conduct.md

   - try and read what you've written with the mindset of someone who doesn't have all the context that you currently do

 #### Standups

+DO share your progress with the team
-- goal is to get the team up to speed on where you are in your workflow.
-And identify anything blocking you.
+- Get the team up to speed on where you are in your workflow.
-- with the goal of preventing discussions that could waste someones time
+- Identify anything blocking you.
+- Finish with a "maptivation" statement:
+  - draw us a map of where we're going
+  - get us excited about getting there

+AVOID blocking the flow
+- Try to prevent discussions that are not relevant to standup
-  - try to push any discussions to post-standup
+- Push any such discussions to post-standup

+DO take action to avoid wasted time
-  - all team members please feel free to transform into stand up police should a discussion that is wasting your time erupt
+- Feel free to speak up should a discussion that is wasting your time erupt

-    - stand up police have all rights to flag conversations as post-standup items
+DO respond positively to requests to move conversations to post-standup
+- If anyone requests that a conversation is moved to post-standup, the response should be freindly and respectful.